prashant31191/meets-android/README.md

 # License

 This project uses the MIT license.
-See LICENSE.txt
+See LICENSE.

 # Next steps